aksl20/scraping/Readme.md

 ## Description

-This package provide an simple REST API when it is install to scrap some data from rakuten.co.jp web pages.
+This package provide a simple REST API to scrap some data from rakuten.co.jp web pages.

 ## Prerequisites